Sabnaj-42/2nd-brain/Linux/README.md

 69. curl https://google.com // curl fetch or send data over the internet using various protocols (like HTTP, HTTPS, FTP, etc.).
 This command sends an HTTP GET request to https://example.com and displays the response (HTML or other data) in the terminal.
 70. dig www.google.com // show which DNS server was used and what IP was returned
 71. nslookup www.google.com // same as command 70
+72. traceroute 192.168.1.2  // trace the path that packets take from your computer to a destination host or IP address — in this case, 192.168.1.2.

 **Hostname:**
 - A hostname is the unique name assigned to a device (computer, server, or VM) on a network.
 - It helps humans and systems identify machines more easily than using IP addresses.
-72. hostname // shows the current system's hostname
+73. hostname // shows the current system's hostname

 - /etc/hostname → contains the hostname string
 - /etc/hosts → maps hostname to IP, e.g.: